menu

 Fascia: the orange analogy explanation

-If our bodies are like funky looking oranges, not that we’re aspiring to be one!
+If our bodies are like funky-looking oranges, not that we’re aspiring to be one!
 As with the orange, a membranous layer holds and wraps the juice into tiny sacs called the juice vesicles.
 Another thicker membrane wraps many of the juice vesicles into orange segments.
-The white layer wrapper beneath the peel, i.e. the pith, in turn wraps the segments together within the rind or the peel into a whole fruit – the orange.
-In parallel to an orange, the fascia to our soft tissue muscle is the white layers of wrappers to the orange, and the material that forms our muscle is the juice to the orange.
+The white layer wrapper beneath the peel, i.e. the pith, in turn, wraps the segments together within the rind or the peel into a whole fruit – the orange.
+In parallel to an orange, the fascia to our soft tissue muscle is the white layers of wrappers to the orange, and the material that forms our muscle is the juice of the orange.

-So, fascia organizes and binds various tissues, muscles, organs together so that they glide over each other smoothly.
+So, fascia organizes and binds various tissues, muscles, and organs together so that they glide over each other smoothly.
 This is how our tissue and joints can move freely without any restrictions or pain … ~ … Only when the tissue is healthy.
-Our fascia becomes tight and knotted when the many layers of fascia are stuck together, or when they are stuck to the muscle.
+Our fascia becomes tight and knotted when the many layers of fascia are stuck together or stuck to the muscle.
 When this happens, we feel stiff or restricted in our movements, in more severe cases we may feel pain.

 In short, like the mesh of blood vessels and the network of nerves, the fascia network permeates throughout the entire body.